kiwijomalley/ProximityToFood/README.md

 Data from the Framingham Heart Study is not freely available due to patient confidentiality.
 The Framingham Heart Study has a formal process for requesting data, and anyone can request data directly from this via: https://www.framinghamheartstudy.org/researchers/application-review.php.

 In lieu of the actual data, we provide a pseudo data set named simdata4wbugs.txt.
 The size and structure of these data are identical to the actual data set, allowing the exact same code to be used to perform the Bayesian analysis on it.
-The data is described in the following.
+The data are described in the following.

-The following files are relevant: <br \>
+Relevant files

  R script: RealBMIBRugs.r <br \>
  WinBUGS model code: RealBMICodeInt.r <br \>
  WinBUGS constant data: RealBMIConst4.txt <br \>